 ||Opening Keynote Talk, 4:00 pm at the Vanburgh Hotel

-Welcome reception, 5:30 pm at the Vanburgh Hotel
+Welcome reception and young scholar poster session, 5:30 pm at the Vanburgh Hotel

 |June 13, 2018

 ||Parallel Sessions morning and afternoon at Jinan University